Okinawa Prefecture: U.S. administration (1945–1972)

 On April 1, 1945, the U.S. Army and Marine Corps launched an invasion of Okinawa with approximately 185,000 troops.
-They encountered determined and intense resistance from the Japanese defenders.
-During the subsequent fighting, approximately one-third of Okinawa's civilian population lost their lives.
+They encountered determined and intense resistance from the Japanese defenders, but the U.S. emerged victorious on June 22.
+During the fighting, approximately one-third of Okinawa's civilian population lost their lives.
 The dead, of all nationalities, are commemorated at the Cornerstone of Peace.

-After the end of World War II, the United States set up the United States Military Government of the Ryukyu Islands, which later became the United States Civil Administration of the Ryukyu Islands.
-The United States established numerous military bases on the Ryukyu Islands during its 27-year-long "trusteeship rule".
+During the battle of Okinawa, U.S. fleet admiral Chester Nimitz had issued an order on 5 April 1945, declaring the suspension of the Japanese administration in Okinawa and the establishment of the United States Military Government of the Ryukyu Islands (USMGR).
+The United States Civil Administration of the Ryukyu Islands was later established in 1950 to replace the USMGR, and the U.S. administration of Okinawa was later formalized in 1952, when the Treaty of San Francisco came into effect.

 Continued U.S. military buildup

 During the Korean War, B-29 Superfortresses flew bombing missions over Korea from Kadena Air Base on Okinawa.
 The military buildup on the island during the Cold War increased a division between local inhabitants and the American military.
 Under the 1952 Treaty of Mutual Cooperation and Security between the United States and Japan, United States Forces Japan (USFJ) have maintained a large military presence.

 During the mid-1950s, the U.S. seized land from Okinawans to build new bases or expand currently existing ones.
 According to the Melvin Price Report, by 1955, the military had displaced 250,000 residents.